-The biggest reason or excuse people say they don’t take on the practice of meditation is because they say they don’t have enough time.
+The biggest excuse people say they don’t try meditation is because they say they don’t have enough time.
 Not having enough time is not a true reason to disregard meditation.

 If you had an injury, you would go to physical therapy.
 If you had an illness, you would go to see a doctor.
 Then it stands to reason that you can most certainly meditate in 10 minutes and work your way toward a whole and complete life.

-If you have to give up 10 minutes on your lunch hour or if you have to awake 10 minutes earlier three times per week or even if you go to bed 10 minutes earlier, you can certainly find time to incorporate 10 minutes into your day.
+If you have to give up time on your lunch hour or if you have to wake up 10 minutes earlier three times a week or even if you go to bed 10 minutes earlier, you can certainly find time to incorporate meditation into your day.

-Another great idea is to find 10 minutes in the morning on one day and on the next, find 10 minutes during the night and thereafter find 10 minutes during lunch.
+Another great idea is to find extra time in the morning on one day and on the next, find 10 minutes during the night and thereafter find time during lunch.
 This way, it keeps you accountable for your 10 minutes without feeling like a burden and more like a benefit.

 Mini Meditation Sessions – How to Perform Them Anywhere